-In a few instances, if the hard disk undergoes unusually strong vibration, the Sudden Motion Sensor might become active and cause dropped frames or unrecorded portions of sound or data when the disk is recording intensively.
+• In a few instances, if the hard disk undergoes an unusually strong vibration, the Sudden Motion Sensor might become active and result in dropped frames or unrecorded portions of sound or data when the disk is recording intensively.
 If this occurs, make sure that your PowerBook is in a stable environment without vibration or abrupt movement.